 Julie Siegfried was born and raise in Doylestown, Pa.
 She is married to Fred Siegfried and has four adult children.
 Julie and her husband Fred spent the first few years of marriage with MCC on a native Canadian reservation as community development workers.
 Prior to moving to Lancaster, Pa., Julie and Fred spent about six years as full-time staff at Spruce Lake Retreat in the Poconos.

 Julie’s life and career choices surround a love for family and the work of God’s kingdom within the Anabaptist community.
 Julie’s role as Office Manager for EMU Lancaster continues to offer variety and opportunities to honor her family and faith community.

-Linda is the Administrative Director of the RN-BS Degree in Nursing program in Lancaster, PA.
+Linda is the Administrative Director of the Nursing program in Lancaster, PA.
 She teaches Community Health, Cultural Perspectives, Family Health, and Global Trends in Health in the RN-BS in Nursing program.
 Linda has 23 years of international experience, serving under both Mennonite Central Committee and Eastern Mennonite Mission with the K’ekchi’ Maya in Guatemala.
 She did leadership training and was the program coordinator for the health, development, and church programs.
 In 1996 Linda worked alongside the K’ekchi’ to initiate the Bezaleel Education Center for K’ekchi’ youth and a land project for landless K’ekchi’.
 Her work as a community health nurse in Coatesville, PA led to the initiation of Bridge of Hope, a program for homeless women and children.
 At Goshen College she taught Community Health, Transcultural Nursing, Health Care for the Poor and served as adjunct professor located in Guatemala offering an annual 3-week course on “Doing Theology in Latin America.”